mit-pdos/daisy-nfsd/README.md

 ## Compiling

-Run `make verify` to verify everything and `make compile` to compile the file-system and bank examples to Go (the generated code goes into `dafnygen/`).
+Run `make` to compile and verify everything, or `make compile` to just compile from Dafny to Go.
+Then you can build the server with `go build ./cmd/dafny-nfsd`.

 You'll need Dafny 3: